Get Your Harvester Out

 In March and April, the tides of ski season turn.
-The days are sunnier and warm.
+The days are sunny and warm.
 And fewer powder storms mean you can grill and eat in the parking lot, relax at the ski beach, and wear a layer or two less.

 Spring Snow Explained